Tetyana Ramus: Social activity

-In 2019.
-Tetyana Ramus joined the White Ribbon Campaign, an international social movement for the protection of victims of domestic violence.
+In 2019, Tetyana Ramus joined the White Ribbon Campaign, an international social movement for the protection of victims of domestic violence.
 The goal of the collaboration is to bring together international and national opinion leaders around the concept #ChangeHelpPrevent.

-1 June 2019.
-ARTRAMUS headed by Tetyana Ramus and White Ribbon Ukraine held the first joint thematic seminar dedicated to the International Children's Day.
+1 June 2019, #ARTRAMUS headed by Tetyana Ramus and White Ribbon Ukraine held the first joint thematic seminar dedicated to International Children's Day.

-In May 2021, Tetyana Ramus took part with a report at the V International Open GR Forum in Istanbul, where she presented to international partners the activities of the White Ribbon Ukraine and the organization's experience in protecting the rights of victims of domestic violence.
+In May 2021, Tetyana Ramus took part in a report at the V International Open GR Forum in Istanbul, where she presented to international partners the activities of the White Ribbon Ukraine and the organization's experience in protecting the rights of victims of domestic violence.

 In November 2021, the Tetyana Ramus Foundation became a partner of the first Ukrainian mobile application against violence, White Ribbon UA.
 The application was developed and launched with the support of the Democracy Fund of the US Embassy in Ukraine.

 Additionally, within the “16 days against violence” campaign in November 2021, Tetyana Ramus together with “White Ribbon” implemented the social art project “This is not a game” with the support of Ministry of Culture and Information Policy.

-Information art exhibition as well was presented in Verkhovna Rada of Ukraine with the participation of parliamentarians.
+The Information art exhibition was presented in Verkhovna Rada of Ukraine with the participation of parliamentarians.

 Other projects

-In 2011 Tetyana took part in the shooting of the short film "Actors" (one of the main roles, directed by Tetyana Goncharova).
+In 2011, Tetyana took part in the shooting of the short film "Actors" (one of the main roles, directed by Tetyana Goncharova).

-She participates in performances of the project "Theatre without actors" ("Old New Story", scriptwriter and director — Natalia Vodolazko, Kiev, 2016).
+She participates in performances of the project "Theatre Without Actors" ("Old New Story", scriptwriter and director — Natalia Vodolazko, Kiev, 2016).

-In 2015 she started "The Academy of adulthood for teenagers" — an alternative educational program for teenagers.
+In 2015, she started "The Academy of Adulthood for Teenagers" — an alternative educational program for teenagers.